funcompbio/practical2/practical2.md

 LC_ALL="ca_ES"
 ```

+Particularly important for our purpose here is to check out what is the
+_locale configuration_ for the variable `LC_NUMERIC`.
 You can also verify how the `sort` command is picking up that locale
 configuration on the decimal number separator by using the options
 `-n --debug` as follows: